EasternUniversity/java-code-quality/README.md

 Checkstyle [supports](https://checkstyle.org/google_style.html) Google's style guide through the use of a custom [configuration file](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml).

 Similar to Google's formatter, checkstyle is packaged in a `jar` file that can be manually executed on student's code.
-Again, to avoid having students memorize a series of flags to run checkstyle, it is packaged in te custom `lint` command added to numbers.
+Again, to avoid having students memorize a series of flags to run checkstyle, it is packaged in the custom `lint` command added to numbers.
 Students can thus lint their code with the following command:

 ```
 lint [file]
 ```

+## Installation

+Instructions pending...

 ## Updating